pebreo/pebreo.github.io/endgame/partX-why.md

 * **Emotional Connection:** Outside of the social interactions quantified by the AI, genuine connection with another human being can bring joy, fulfillment, and a sense of belonging.
 It provides a unique intimacy and shared understanding that transcends mere quantifiable actions.

 * **Infinite growth**
 In a system where pro-social behavior and financial gain are intertwined, helping others earns you credits that translate to real purchasing power.
 Also, it incentizes creation, rather than destruction; giving, rather than keeping, sparking a virtuous cycle.
-There is no incentive to do anything that woikd break human connections.
-Further, a larger population means more producers, consumers,and innovators.
-It fuels innovation, creating solutions for abundant resources and clean energy.
-With infinite human potential unleashed, progress snowballs – a utopia where social currency fuels economic growth and vice versa, leading to an endless positive spiral.
-Almost difficult to accept.
+Further, a larger population means more producers, consumers, and innovators.
+There is no incentive to do anything that would break human connections nor any incentive to stop.p Almost difficult to accept.

 ## Why cant they be both?
 | Characteristics of Money | Status Quo                                                    | Behavior/Karma                |